Dan-Levi/wpbridge-rust/README.md

 ## Upcoming features

-+ **More Shortcode customization:** The different resources and containers that players loot.
++ **More Shortcode customization:** Extend the ability to further customize the generated blocks.

 ## FAQ
 + **Does this plugin have any plugin dependencies?**